Doctors Note Logo

 Most differences in development have medical explanations.
 Some are minor.
 Some require monitoring.
 A few may require treatment.
 The only way to know for sure is through proper medical evaluation.

 If you notice delayed puberty, missing periods, infertility, unusual genital development, or hormone concerns, speak to a doctor.
-Early evaluation can prevent complications and give you clarity.
+Before your appointment, it can be helpful to assess your symptoms using a free online symptom checker so you can have a more informed conversation with your healthcare provider about what might be happening.

 You deserve accurate information, respectful care, and clear answers.